jdjakub/phd-thesis/ch-bl.md

 ## Temporary Infrastructure in BootstrapLab

 On its own, our chosen platform for BootstrapLab only has one way to view parts of the state: issuing JavaScript commands via the developer console to poll a current value.
 This is almost as tedious as toggling switches on the Altair.
 Being able to see a live view of all of the state would be a highly useful facility early on.
-In this case, Force\ \ref{avoid-bp} wins relative to Force\ \ref{escape-plaf} (captured by Heuristic\ \ref{plaf-ed}) and we implemented a tree view in the substrate based on an existing JavaScript library.
+In this case, Force\ \ref{avoid-bp} won relative to Force\ \ref{escape-plaf} (which we capture as Heuristic\ \ref{plaf-ed}) and we implemented a tree view in the substrate based on an existing JavaScript library.
 State editing can continue to be done via the console (see Figure\ \ref{fig:three-cols}).

-The JavaScript tree view is a complex set of functionality set to work and display in one specific way, and all control over this resides at the platform level.
+The JavaScript tree view is a complex set of functionality set to work and display in one specific way, and all control over this resides at the substrate level.
 The infrastructure cannot be modified from within the system.
 Therefore, we regard this situation as *temporary*.
 It is a ladder that we climb to end up in a state where we can implement a (better) state editor in-system.
 Once a suitable in-system editor exists, we can pull up the ladder (or if you like, "jettison it without remorse").

 \begin{figure}
 \centering
-\includegraphics[width=8cm]{three-columns.png}
+\includegraphics[width=\linewidth]{three-columns.png}
 \caption{The full BootstrapLab interface.
 From the left: graphics window, temporary HTML state viewer, and browser developer tools.}
 \label{fig:three-cols}
 \end{figure}